 The methods society uses to ensure people comply with the rules and regulations are known as social control.
 Social control may involve punishments or rewards to help reinforce what acceptable norms of behaviour are within society.
-Social control may be formal such as the police or the courts.
 Social control can also take place in an informal way, such as through peers, neighbours and our families.

-TASK B
+TASK B: Culture and Socialisation

 - 1. Briefly explain how sociologists define culture. - 2.
 Give one example of how culture can vary within a society. - 3.
-Briefly explain the difference between primary and secondary socialisation. - 4.
-Give one example of formal social control.
+Using examples explain the difference between high culture and popular culture - 4.
+Briefly explain the difference between primary and secondary socialisation. - 5.
+Give one example of formal social control. - 6.
+Using examples explain how a person learns the norms and values of society.

-An Introduction to Sociological Perspectives
+Part 2: An Introduction to Sociological Perspectives